-/// 6 Types of Trash to Strategically Use as an Active Vagabond
+/// 6 Types of Trash to Strategically Use as an Active Nomad

-Being a vagabond makes you a minimalist and packing list expert, and that means applying multi-purpose thinking to your gear – including your trash.
+Being a nomad makes you a minimalist and packing list expert, and that means applying multi-purpose thinking to your gear – including your trash.

 One man’s trash is another man’s treasure.-Unknown

 In most cases trash is just trash, but sometimes trash can be useful tools and even equipment.
 Living out of a backpack or in an otherwise highly mobile lifestyle, your immediate possessions and available functions are proportionately limited.